Loading...

 Skip to main content

-Cynicism (capitalized) was a school of philosophy and social criticism founded by a man named Antisthenes in ancient Greece.
 Followers of Cynicism often rejected the material comforts and social practices of the world around them, preferring to live as simply and as virtuously as possible.

-Followers of this school of philosophy were known a Cynics.
+Followers of this school of philosophy were known as Cynics.
 The Cynics often refused to bathe and were frequently found shouting incoherently in public areas.
 It is due to this reason they were sometimes called kuon, the Greek word for dogs.
 Therefore, these men also became known historically as the "dog philosophers".

 Perhaps the best known follower of the Greek Cynicism movement was a man named Diogenes.
 Legend has it that Diogenes wandered the Greek countryside, allegedly on a never ending quest for an honest man.
 Honesty and virtue were key elements of the original Cynicism philosophy.
 The problem was that in the Cynics' eyes, few Greek politicians or prominent members of the ruling class had either of those qualities.
 Society in general was ruled by thoughts of personal gain, political corruption and meaningless rituals.

-Page last modified on Friday April 19, 2013 04:04:13 GMT-0000
+Page last modified on Monday December 9, 2024 13:52:02 GMT-0000